Goldenberg scandal: Details

+Pattni was also granted the right become a foreign currency dealer and operate a bank.
+These businesses allowed him to account for the alleged sales and launder money to various members of KANU, Kenya's ruling party at the time.

+The immediate consequence of the scheme was a sharp increase inflation which coincided with low GDP growth by the end of 1992.
+The exchange rate went from 30 Ksh per US$ in 1990, 70 Ksh per US$ in 1994.

-The scheme began in 1991, almost immediately after the Kenya government, following directions from the IMF, introduced measures to reform the economy and increase international trade and investment, and seems to have stopped in 1993 when it was exposed by a whistleblower, David Munyakei.
-As a result of this, Munyakei was fired from his position at the Central Bank of Kenya, and remained largely unemployed until his death in 2006.
+Munyakei, the whistleblower, was fired from his position at the Central Bank of Kenya, and remained largely unemployed until his death in 2006.
 There have been two investigations on the scam, one under the Moi government and the other under the Kibaki's government.
-The gold, if there was any, was likely imported from Democratic Republic of the Congo.

 Bosire report

 On 3 February 2006, following an investigation under the Kibaki government, a report by Justice Bosire recommended that the Education Minister at that time, George Saitoti, should face criminal charges for his actions and that former President Daniel arap Moi should be further investigated.
 Saitoti was both vice-president and finance minister under Moi in the early 1990s.
 On 13 February, Saitoti's resignation was announced by President Kibaki in a television address.

 The Bosire report found that KSh.158.3 billion/= of Goldenberg money was transacted with 487 companies and individuals.
 A list of exhibits compiled by the commission placed Goldenberg International Ltd at the top of the primary recipients of the money, at KSh.35.3 billion/=.
 The directors of Goldenberg were named as Pattni and James Kanyotu.
 Although Kanyotu was the director of the Special Branch (intelligence unit of the Kenya Police, now known as National Intelligence Services, NIS) and a director of First American Bank, he described himself as a farmer in Goldenberg documents.
 President Moi was named by Pattni as having been a shareholder of GIL by nominee.
 However, President Moi himself was never called to present evidence despite this alleged link.